GSA tours SA Limestone Coast and finds world class attractions

 The Early Settler’s Cottage and Memorial to the AMP Land Scheme at Keith can be visited for a glimpse of life in earlier days on the edge of the old 90 Mile Desert.

-The Mundulla Hotel, recently reopened and built in 1884, offers a bistro and watering hole for locals and visitors seven days a week.
+The Mundulla Hotel, built in 1884, offers a bistro and watering hole for locals and visitors seven days a week.

 Penola – a cultural experience of arts, roses and history